pydantic/pydantic/docs/concepts/models.md

 """
 ```

-!!! tip
-    When using a parametrized generic model as a type in another model (like `product: ResponseModel[Product]`),
-    make sure to parametrize said generic model when you initialize the model instance
-    (like `response = ResponseModel[Product](content=product)`).
-If you don't, a [`ValidationError`][pydantic_core.ValidationError]
-    will be raised, as Pydantic doesn't infer the type of the generic model based on the data passed to it.

 Using the same type variable in nested models allows you to enforce typing relationships at different points in your model:

 ```py